hbowie/NotenikMkdown/README.md

 * The enum 'MkdownLineType' defines the various types of lines.

-* The class 'MkdownLine' stores each line, including its type, and other metadata about the line.
+* The class 'MkdownLine' stores each line, including its type, and the blocks containing the line, and other metadata about the line.

 * The class 'MkdownBlock' identifies an HTML block tag within which a line resides.